Starina Novak: Epic poetry

 Starina Novak is venerated as a hero in the Serbian epic poetry, as the central figure in poems such as Starina Novak i knez Bogosav, Starina Novak i deli Radivoje, and others.
 Some poems confuse Starina Novak with an older military commander, Novak Debelić, a nobleman from the 15th century; thus, the character of Starina Novak in epic poetry could be said to include two individuals.

 Legacy

 Streets in Constanța, Cluj-Napoca, Craiova, Bucharest, Brașov, and Belgrade are named after him.

-The song Baba Novak by the Romanian band Transsylvania Phoenix is about him.
+The song Baba Novak by the Romanian band Phoenix is about him.

 In Serbia, a section of Belgrade's neighborhood of Palilula is dedicated to Starina Novak.
 Features bearing his name include the street, a local community (sub-municipal administrative unit), an elementary school founded in 1922, and a park.
 The area occupied by the park today was named Starina Novak Square until 1954.
 In October 2017, the city's administration announced that a monument to Starina Novak will be erected in the park.